confluentinc/examples/cloud-etl/docs/index.rst

      - ``RDS_REGION``
      - ``AWS_PROFILE``

 #.
-In the same demo configuration file, set the required parameters for the destination cloud storage provider:
+In the same example configuration file, set the required parameters for the destination cloud storage provider:

    - GCP GCS